WangLab-ComputationalBiology/btc-scrna-training/material/docs/dimensionality-clustering.md

 !!! note "Question"

     What would happen if we changed the features and the resolution threshold?
+A: `Run_Dimensionality` and `Run_Clustering`

 ---